GhadamSup/GhadamSup/README.md

     Hello there!
 I am <strong>Ghadam</strong> 👋🏻
 </h2>
 <p align="center">
-    I am a CS Student & Youtuber who aspires to be a software developer in the near future, I mainly work as a developer on a VoIP platform called <strong> <a href="https://discord.com">Discord</a></strong>
+    I am a CS Student & Youtuber who aspires to be a software developer in the near future, I mainly work as a developer on a MC platform called <strong> <a href="https://discord.gg/4pmgqyrHPV">Assault</a></strong>
 <br>
 <br>
 <a href="https://github.com/GhadamSup/">